temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SEC.
 105. DEREGULATION OF HEALTH INSURANCE MARKETS

-**(a) Interstate commerce.**—Section 514 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
+**(a) Interstate commerce.**-Section 514 of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1144) is amended by adding at the end the following:

-"(d) Interstate health insurance.—
+"(d) Interstate health insurance.-

-"(1) In general.—No State may prohibit, or otherwise restrict through law or regulation, the offer or sale to its residents of a health insurance policy that is lawfully issued and regulated under the laws of another State, provided that the policy complies with the laws of the State of issuance.
+"(1) In general.-With respect to a health insurance policy that provides coverage for risks in more than one State or that is offered through the channels or instrumentalities of interstate commerce, no State may prohibit, or otherwise restrict through law or regulation, the offer or sale to its residents of such a policy that is lawfully issued and regulated under the laws of another State, provided that the policy complies with the laws of the State of issuance.

-"(2) Preservation of State authority over intrastate insurance.—Nothing in this subsection shall be construed to—
+"(2) Preservation of State authority over intrastate insurance.-Nothing in this subsection shall be construed to-

-"(A) limit a State’s authority to regulate insurers domiciled in that State or insurance coverage offered solely on an intrastate basis; or
+"(A) limit a State's authority to regulate insurers domiciled in that State or insurance coverage offered solely on an intrastate basis; or

-"(B) affect a State’s authority with respect to licensing, solvency, or receivership of insurers domiciled in that State.".
+"(B) affect a State's authority with respect to licensing, solvency, or receivership of insurers domiciled in that State, including the application of such requirements to policies described in paragraph (1), so long as such requirements do not discriminate against policies or insurers solely on the basis of State of issuance.".

 **(b) Price transparency.**—